- 45 min + chilling

 Melt dark chocolate in a microwave safe bowl in 30 second increments until melted.
 Mix through remaining half of the cream cheese mixture until combined.
 Add black food colour gel and mix to incorporate.

 Remove cheesecake from freezer and pour over chocolate layer.
 Put remaining 1/3 cup of cheesecake mixture into a piping bag and pipe 5 circles onto surface of cheesecake starting with a generous filled in circle in the middle.
 Using a toothpick, drag through the cheesecake, starting from the center.
 Refrigerate for 2-3 hours until set.

-Using Black Ready to Roll Icing, make a fondant spider by rolling a smaller ball for the head, and a slightly large ball for the abdomen.
+Knead Ready to Roll Icing until smooth and pliable.
+Colour with Black Food Colour Gel, kneading until fully incorporated.
+Make a fondant spider by rolling a smaller ball for the head, and a slightly large ball for the abdomen.
 Use a toothpick to add texture to the abdomen.
 Finish by adding eight legs to the head portion of the spider and place on top of cheesecake.

 Always add gelatine to water not water to gelatine as the later will not mix sufficiently.

 If gelatine does not fully dissolve in boiling water, zap for 10 seconds in the microwave and mix until fully dissolved.
 Do not allow mixture to boil in microwave.

 If the cheesecake is left longer than 2-3 hours the black colour will start to leech into the lighter coloured web and layer, creating a green hue on the edges of the web and layer.
 This adds an extra spooky touch to the cheesecake, but if you prefer the white and black look, serve after the recommended chill time.